Nineteen Eighty-Four: Critical reception

 When it was first published, Nineteen Eighty-Four received critical acclaim.
 V. S. Pritchett, reviewing it for the New Statesman, wrote: "I do not think I have ever read a novel more frightening and depressing; and yet, such are the originality, the suspense, the speed of writing and withering indignation that it is impossible to put the book down."
 P. H. Newby, reviewing Nineteen Eighty-Four for The Listener magazine, described it as "the most arresting political novel written by an Englishman since Rex Warner's The Aerodrome."
 Nineteen Eighty-Four was also praised by Bertrand Russell, E. M. Forster and Harold Nicolson.

-On the other hand, Edward Shanks, reviewing Nineteen Eighty-Four for The Sunday Times, was dismissive, saying Nineteen Eighty-Four "breaks all records for gloomy vaticination".
-C. S. Lewis was also critical of the novel, claiming that the relationship of Julia and Winston, and especially the Party's view on sex, lacked credibility, and that the setting was "odious rather than tragic".
+Conversely, Edward Shanks was dismissive of Nineteen Eighty-Four.
+Reviewing the book for The Sunday Times, Shanks wrote that Nineteen Eighty-Four "breaks all records for gloomy vaticination".
+C. S. Lewis was also critical of the novel, contending that the relationship of Julia and Winston, and especially the Party's view on sex, lacked credibility, and that the setting was "odious rather than tragic".
 The historian Isaac Deutscher was far more critical of Orwell from a Marxist perspective, and characterised him as a "simple minded anarchist".
-Deutscher argued that Orwell had struggled to comprehend the dialectical philosophy of Marxism, demonstrated personal ambivalence towards other strands of socialism, and that Nineteen Eighty-Four had been appropriated for the purpose of anti-communist Cold War propaganda.
+Deutscher argued that Orwell had failed to grasp Marxist dialectics and that Nineteen Eighty-Four had been appropriated for anti-communist Cold War propaganda.
+Despite this, Deutscher still acknowledged that few novels in history have achieved such massive popularity or made a comparable impact on politics.

 Upon its publication many American reviewers interpreted it as a statement on the socialist policies of the British prime minister, Clement Attlee, or the policies of Joseph Stalin.
 Serving as prime minister from 1945 to 1951, Attlee implemented wide-ranging social reforms and changes in the British economy following the Second World War.
 The American trade union leader Francis A. Hanson wanted to recommend the book to his members, but was concerned with some of the reviews it had received, so Orwell wrote a letter to him.
 In it he described his novel as a satire, and said:

 I do not believe that the kind of society I describe will necessarily arrive, but I believe (allowing, of course, for the fact that the book is a satire) that something resembling it could arrive...[it is] a show...[of the] perversions to which a centralised economy is liable and which have already been partly realisable in communism and fascism.